kwj/project-euler/python/README.md

 ## Notes

-These solutions should work on Python 3.10 or later.

-I use only the standard library and confirmed to work with Python 3.10.7 and 3.11.0.
+Python 3.11 or later is required to run these solutions.
+It was confirmed to work with Python 3.11.5.